 - Created on the 2 November, 2017.

 Canine parvovirus (CPV), exists in two forms the intestinal and cardiac form, it is a viral infections that commonly infects dogs.
 The greatest number of infections are commonly found in young puppies ranging in age from 6 weeks to 6 months.
 The rate of incidence for this infection has also been radically reduced with the help of early vaccination of puppies.
 CPV infections are the result of genetic alterations to the original canine parvovirus (canine parvovirus type 2b) and these new parvovirus are able to spread either by direct contact or indirectly through fecal-oral.
-ELISA assay methods are frequently used to measure the antibody titre of the infected virus.
+The following method is frequently used to measure the antibody titre of the infected virus.

-The standard range of canine parvovirus (dog) using this canine parvovirus (CPV) IgM ELISA kit is qualitative and quantitative.
+The standard range of IgM antibodies directed against CPV (dog) using current canine parvovirus IgM ELISA kit is qualitative and quantitative.
 Please contact us for the protocol insert for more details.

 - Evaluation of a dot ELISA kit for measuring immunoglobulin M antibodies to canine parvovirus and distemper virus.
 Vet Rec.
 (2003) 152 (19): 588-91.
 Waner T., et al.